 Comments on The Diversity Project: “The Diversity Project was an amazing time academically and personally!
 Working side by side other Indonesian students, graduate students, post docs and big named scientists allowed me to really dive into the material and gain a knowledge that I didn’t know was possible while also having a great time in the process.
 The people and culture of Bali were very welcoming and I made life long friends.
 The lectures, lab work, and field work helped to increase my knowledge of molecular ecology and biodiversity, while giving me valuable skills that I will be able to use in the future.
 To be part of the Diversity Project was an essential step toward achieving my goals of graduate school and becoming a marine biologist.
 I cannot wait to continue my international research in Indonesia and other places!”

 Where is he now?
 Brian graduated from the University of Hawaii with a B.S. in marine biology.
-He is preparing to apply to graduate school and is looking for opportunities to expand my research experience.

 University: Cornell University